-We do not have any present plan to pay any cash dividends on our ordinary shares in the foreseeable future.
-We currently intend to retain most, if not all, of our available funds and any future earnings to operate and expand our business.
+On July 29, 2017, our board of directors also approved a special cash dividend of US\$0.75 per ordinary share of our company (or US\$1.50 per ADS), which was already paid on October 16, 2017 to holders of our company's ordinary shares of record as of the close of business on September 29, 2017.
+On March 11, 2018, our board of directors approved another special cash dividend of US\$0.14 per ordinary share of our company (or US\$0.28 per ADS), which was expected to be paid on May 15, 2018 to holders of our company's ordinary shares of record as of the close of business on April 30, 2018.
 We are a holding company incorporated in the Cayman Islands.
 We may rely on dividends from our subsidiaries in China for our cash requirements, including any payment of dividends to our shareholders.
 PRC regulations may restrict the ability of our PRC subsidiaries to pay dividends to us.
 See "Item 4.
 Information on the Company-B. Business Overview-Regulation-Regulations on Dividend Distribution" and "Item 10.
 Additional Information-E. Taxation-People's Republic of China Taxation."